Mario Gabelli

 Mario Joseph Gabelli (born June 19, 1942) is an American stock investor, investment advisor, and financial analyst.
 He is the founder, chairman, and CEO of Gabelli Asset Management Company Investors (Gamco Investors), an investment firm headquartered in Rye, New York.

-Forbes Magazine listed him as #1725 in December 2023 on the list of Billionaires, with a net worth of $1.7 billion US dollars.
-In January 2000, Gabelli was inducted into the "Barron's All Century Team," their list of the most influential mutual fund industry portfolio managers.
-Mr. Gabelli was named an honorary member of Local 6 and the Hotel Trades Council in December 2019 and formally inducted into the Horatio Alger Association of Distinguished Americans in April 2020.
+Forbes magazine listed him as #1725 in December 2023 on its list of billionaires, with a net worth of $1.7 billion US.
+In January 2000, Gabelli was included on the Barron's All Century Team, their list of the most influential mutual fund industry portfolio managers.
+He was named an honorary member of Local 6 and the Hotel Trades Council in December 2019, and was formally inducted into the Horatio Alger Association of Distinguished Americans in April 2020.

 Early life and education

 Gabelli, the son of Italian immigrants, was born in The Bronx and went to Fordham Preparatory School, where he graduated in 1961.
 He has said he read market reports for fun when he was very young and that he bought his first stock when he was 13 years old.

 Gabelli won a scholarship and graduated from Fordham University summa cum laude in 1965.
 He received his Master of Business Administration degree from Columbia Business School.
 At Columbia, he was taught by Roger Murray, noted value investing professor and co-author of the Fifth Edition of Security Analysis, The Graham & Dodd Value Investing Bible.
 Gabelli and his firm later launched the Graham & Dodd, Murray, Greenwald Award for Distinguished Value Investors.
-This award is presented yearly at his Annual Client Symposium.
+This award is presented yearly at his annual client symposium.

 Investment career

 Loeb, Rhoades & Co.

 After graduation, Gabelli accepted a position at Loeb, Rhoades & Co. as a security analyst responsible for coverage of farm equipment, auto parts conglomerates and later media and broadcasting.
-Gabelli put into practice the theory of value investing he had learned at Columbia.
+He put into practice the theory of value investing he had learned at Columbia.
 He rated companies not by earnings but cash flow, analyzing a firm in great detail to calculate what he called private-market value: not the share price at which a stock was selling on an exchange, but the price per share someone would be willing to pay in order to buy the whole company.

 Gabelli & Co.

 In 1976, Gabelli formed Gabelli & Co., an institutional brokerage house, with borrowed funds and money he had accumulated trading his own account.
-Soon after Gabelli formed Gabelli Investors (later Gamco Investors) to manage money for clients.
+Soon after, he formed Gabelli Investors (later Gamco Investors) to manage money for clients.